 If you’re just starting your career, your family, and so on, you probably don’t have a ton of debts that will pass on to family members, so you won’t need a huge amount of coverage to begin with – just enough to pay for end-of-life expenses and maybe a little extra for loved ones.
 In addition, you’ll still be relatively young, and chances are, healthy, a few years down the road.

 As a young adult, you might not have the cash on hand to pay for a more expensive whole life policy, and frankly, young, healthy adults don’t tend to be at very high risk for death.
-While there are benefits to starting with universal coverage early (locking in lower rates), many young adults find it preferable to take out a term policy with plans to upgrade to universal coverage when the term expires in 5 or 10 years.
+While there are benefits to starting with universal coverage early (locking in lower rates), many young adults find it preferable to take out a term policy with plans to upgrade to universal coverage when the term expires.

 Before you take out any term policy (or universal, for that matter), make sure you understand all of your options and think about seeking policies that allow you to adjust coverage or upgrade without penalty.